kostyanchick/aiohttpAdminCORSApp/README.md

 ### Api usage
 db contains 1 collection for storing origins:
 - allowed_origins - contains all added allowed origins.
-Note there additional checks for unique value
+Note there additional checks for unique value and origins are used as it is during validation of sub-domain

 #### CORS middleware